zoebelle-pang/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list students
 2. TutorsGo shows a list of students
-3. User requests to track stu who not paid in the list
+3. User requests to track students who not paid in the list
 4. TutorsGo shows all the student Not paid

     Use case ends.